kumpan/unikorn/content/startpage/2020-05-20-startpage.md

       buttontext_mobile: Read more
       buttonlink: /web-analytics/
     - tab_title: Strategy
-      heading: Unikorn Strategy
+      heading: SEO and Digital Strategy
       text: How to walk the walk and talk the talk is all about knowing who you are and where you are heading.
 A concept translatable to the digital scene and where a map to success is essential.
-We are talking about Digital Strategies - A cacophony we transform into a harmonious selection of channel strategies, web analysis, processes and ways of working expertise.
+We are talking about SEO and Digital Strategies - A cacophony we transform into a harmonious selection of SEO strategies, web analysis, processes and ways of working expertise.
-      buttontext: Read more about SEO strategies
+      buttontext: Let's set up your SEO strategy
-      buttontext_mobile: SEO Strategies
+      buttontext_mobile: SEO Strategy
       buttonlink: /seo/strategy/
 blog_section:
   pre_heading: Blog